BunnyWay/terraform-provider-bunnynet/docs/resources/pullzone_optimizer_class.md

 page_title: "bunnynet_pullzone_optimizer_class Resource - terraform-provider-bunnynet"
 subcategory: ""
 description: |-
   This resource manages optimizer classes for a bunny.net pull zone.
-It is used to define optimization settings for pull zones, such as compression and image optimization, improving the performance and efficiency of content delivery.
+It is used to define Bunny Optimizer settings for pullzones.
 ---

 # bunnynet_pullzone_optimizer_class (Resource)

 This resource manages optimizer classes for a bunny.net pull zone.
-It is used to define optimization settings for pull zones, such as compression and image optimization, improving the performance and efficiency of content delivery.
+It is used to define Bunny Optimizer settings for pullzones.

 ## Example Usage